What is Data Classification?

 Use Ground Labs’ Data Classification Tool

 Data classification and discovery tools reveal weak points that businesses must remediate to stay competitive and compliant in this data-saturated marketplace.
 Ground Labs offers Enterprise Recon PRO, a globally recognized solution for data discovery with data classification and metadata tagging capabilities.
-It is able to detect over 300 data types, it is also agile, which is key to the ever-changing compliance and cybersecurity landscape.
+It is able to detect over 300 data types and is also agile, which is key to the ever-changing compliance and cybersecurity landscape.

 If you are ready to find, classify and harness the power of your company’s data, schedule a discovery call with one of Ground Labs’ experts today.